S-e-r-a-p-h-i-n-e/NeKoRoSHELL-DLux-Shell/README.md

 >
 > The installation system that I implemented can be improved.
 If you're willing to help, please make a pull request.
 Your contributions are welcome and will be appreciated! :D

-- `NeKoRoSHELL DLUX update` may use Vim to compare, overwrite, or merge files when updating.
+- `NeKoRoSHELL DLux update` may use Vim to compare, overwrite, or merge files when updating.
 - Requires `quickshell-git` to function.
 <br>